-Know what is coming in -- and going out.
 Set up a system to keep track of all your business-related costs and all your business-related income.
-You don’t need a fancy computer or the latest high-tech software to do this.
-Simple sheets -- electronic or paper -- can do the trick.
-The point is to develop a habit of consistently tracking income and expenses.
-Include ongoing costs such as salaries or rent as well as one-time costs such as those associated with starting up the business.
+Develop a habit of consistently tracking income and expenses include ongoing costs such as salaries or rent as well as one-time costs such as those associated with starting up the business.
 Bookkeepers, accounts, and other financial advisors can help, if you don’t know how to get started.
 Several BOS partners offer workshops in tracking small business expenses and income.

-Explore your options.
 Keeping your cash flow patterns in mind, brainstorm options with a colleague, mentor, employee, or advisor.
 You might want to hire employees seasonally instead of permanently.
 Perhaps you can contract for services as needed in some areas of the business.
 Maybe you can secure loans to bridge between the lulls in income.
-There may be other ways to trim expenses.
 Or perhaps you need to rethink your pricing strategies.